irmen/cx16rockrunner/README.md

 TODO
 ----
+- BUG: explodingdash.bd cave 1, the right side, the explosions seem to keep exploding themselves into a giant column of flame?
 - feature: describe the basic game mechanics somewhere in the readme for new players.
 - feature: tweak the controls to also register joystick buttons a few frames before the actual cavescan - does this make it more responsive? or just more laggy?
 - feature: "CaveDelay" is currently not parsed.
 This causes the wrong cave speed for some levels, such as arnodash4 cave E (first intermission) where rockford spawns and immediately dies because of a firefly explosion.
 See parse_cave().